-If you have to heat your hot tub from cold each time you want to soak, it means having to keep the heater running on overdrive until the water reaches temperature.
-You can imagine how expensive in electricity that would be.
+If you have to heat your hot tub from cold each time you want to soak, it means having to keep the heater running on overdrive perhaps for 24 hours until the water reaches the desired temperature.
+You can imagine how expensive in electricity usage that would be.

 How is keeping your hot tub running more affordable?

 Manufacturers build high-quality hot tubs with numerous insulating features to keep the water warm.
 These features in hot tubs are designed to reduce the amount of energy needed to keep the hot tub heated, so keeping it on is much more affordable.

 Top-quality hot tubs also have high-quality heaters that are more efficient than those in other hot tubs.
-So, even when the heater does come on, it requires much less energy to heat your hot tub water!
+So, even when the heater does come on and the hot tub pump runs, it requires much less energy to heat your hot tub water!

 These features mean that when you want to use it and soak in your hot tub, the most you will have to do is turn the temperature up a few degrees – which is much more cost-efficient!

 Is it safe to leave your hot tub on all the time?

 When most new hot tub owners find out that you should keep your hot tub running all the time, their next question is whether or not it is safe to do so.

 Manufacturers know that their hot tubs are running all the time, and they test each of their products with that regular use in mind.